 A deficiency of glutamine can cause you to be more susceptible to infectious diseases.
 It can also contribute to a higher propensity for metabolic disorders, according to Texas A&M University.

 People deficient in protein — such as those who are not taking in enough, based on their amount of exercise, or vegans who are not successfully getting enough complete proteins — are most at risk.
-The elderly can also be at risk as well as those who suffer from kidney or liver disease, according to a September 2019 study published in Translational Medicine of Aging.
+Older adults can also be at risk as well as those with kidney or liver disease, according to a September 2019 study published in Translational Medicine of Aging.

 Animal protein contains the most balanced levels of all amino acids needed for optimal functioning of the human body, according to Texas A&M University.
 Beef, for example, contains 63 to 68 percent protein, where vegetable sources include 12 percent on average.
 Animal sources contain complete proteins, but plant sources must be carefully combined for complete protein, as most are deficient in multiple amino acids.